HamedZakeriRad/MySqlDatabasesAutoBackup/README.md

 2: in Triggers Tab click on the New Button, and under setting panel select Daily.

-3: in the Action Tab, Click on the New Button, set the Action Drop Box to "Start a program" and in the Program/scrip add the following line:
+3: in the Action Tab, Click on the New Button, set the Action Drop Box to "Start a program" and in the Program/scrip section add the following line (Set the PHP path and the Script Path):

 C:\Path\To\php.exe -f C:\Path\To\Script\DailyMySqlBackps.php